GENERAL INFORMATION ABOUT PERU

 – Public Administration: 09:00 to 17:00 hours from Monday to Friday.

 We reccommend to take a taxi services from companies that are secure.
-In the important cities you can take taxis from companies like Uber, Cabify, Easy Taxi.
-Consult your travel advisor.*
+In the important cities you can take taxis from companies like Uber, Cabify, Easy Taxi, Beat.
+Consult your travel advisor.

-In Peru there are a few train routes, to and from Machu Picchu, Cusco to Puno and Arequipa and Lima to Huancayo.
+In Peru there are a few train routes, to and from Machu Picchu, Them we have in Puno and Arequipa and Lima to Huancayo.

 Rent a Car: